 Restaurants, especially those in the QSR sector, need to segment customers to understand and even predict their needs.
 For example, depending on the trip, one needs to classify customers accordingly – a trip for a meal for the entire family, or just one item.
 Visit patterns can also point to which type of customers visit at which time of the day.
 Using this mix, data analysts can then customize menus for different times of the day.
 Needless to state, all this also helps in putting customer loyalty programs in place.

 Restaurants can also now analyze menus to establish the most popular (fast-moving) dishes or customize coupons for their favorite (repeat) customers.
-Restaurants data analytics solutions contain collecting, measuring and connecting multiple sets of data to make known perfect, actionable insights.
+Restaurant data analytics solutions involve collecting, measuring, and connecting multiple sets of data to make known perfect, actionable insights.

 Industry analysts say that implementing advanced analytics in the restaurant business leads to a 3:1 return on investment.

-Restaurants can use advanced analytics to improve even “off the floor” operations.
+Restaurants can use advanced analytics to improve even "off-the-floor" operations.
 QSRs, for example, want their food delivered faster.
 Or to improve the overall customer experience.
-That’s where menu analytics can help.
-Restaurants can use closed-circuit cameras, for example, to track the speed of services, queue lines at counters, so also at drive-throughs.
-Not only that but analytics also can bring down inventory (food) waste by forecasting product usage and adjusting purchases, accordingly.
+That's where menu analytics can help.
+Restaurants can use closed-circuit cameras, for example, to track the speed of services, queue lines at counters, and also at drive-throughs.
+Not only that, but analytics can also bring down inventory (food) waste by forecasting product usage and adjusting purchases accordingly.

 If you are in the food business and are thinking of applying data analytics to your business, get in touch with our team for our turn-key solutions.